 Prerequisites

-An Alibaba Cloud EMR cluster created and registered to DataWorks.
-For more information, see DataStudio (old version): Associate an EMR computing resource
+An Alibaba Cloud EMR cluster is created and registered to DataWorks.
+For more information, see DataStudio (legacy): Register an EMR compute resource.

-(Required for RAM users) The RAM user added to the DataWorks workspace as a member with the Develop or Workspace Administrator role.
-The Workspace Administrator role has more permissions than necessary — assign it with caution.
-For more information, see Add workspace members and assign roles to them
+(Required if you use a RAM user to develop tasks) The RAM user is added to the DataWorks workspace as a member and is assigned the Develop or Workspace Administrator role.
+The Workspace Administrator role has more permissions than necessary.
+Exercise caution when you assign the Workspace Administrator role.
+For more information about how to add a member, see Add members to a workspace.

-A serverless resource group purchased and configured with workspace association and network settings.
-For more information, see Create and use a serverless resource group
+A serverless resource group is purchased and configured.
+The configurations include association with a workspace and network configuration.
+For more information, see Create and use a serverless resource group.

 Step 1: Create an EMR Spark Streaming node